quintel/documentation/README.markdown

 A different kind of assumptions we have made are the technical and financial parameters such as 'efficiency' or 'operating and maintenance costs' for all the technologies and energy carriers used in the model.
 Each technology's attributes are based on our research of publically available sources as much as possible.
 Most technological assumptions are not country-specific, but global.
 All these can also be found in the
 [ETDataset repository](https://github.com/quintel/etdataset-public).

 For more information on where to find all this information, please refer to the specific documentation in the README.md located in the root directory.
+You will see this by scrolling down after clicking the link to the ETDataset repository.

 ## <a name="start_code"></a> Start with code